-PETITION FOR REVIEW ADDRESSED TO THE COURT'S ORIGINAL JURISDICTION
+AMENDED PETITION FOR REVIEW ADDRESSED TO THE COURT'S ORIGINAL JURISDICTION

-- 1. This is a challenge to the Secretary of the Commonwealth's certification of the ExpressVote XL electronic voting machine on the grounds that it is insecure, unreliable, inaccessible to users with disabilities, and not remotely compliant with state ballot requirements, in violation of multiple provisions of the Pennsylvania Election Code and of voters' rights under the Pennsylvania Constitution. - 2.
-In July 2019, before the machines were used in any election, some of the parties to this suit along with other concerned citizens (collectively, the "Petitioners") petitioned the Secretary of the Commonwealth of Pennsylvania ("the Secretary") to reconsider the certification of the machines.
+1. This is a challenge to the Secretary of the Commonwealth's certification of the ExpressVote XL electronic voting machine on the grounds that it is insecure, unreliable, and not remotely compliant with state ballot requirements, in violation of multiple provisions of the Pennsylvania Election Code and of voters' rights under the Pennsylvania Constitution.

+2. In July 2019, before the machines were used in any election, some of the parties to this suit along with other concerned citizens (collectively, the "Petitioners") petitioned the Secretary of the Commonwealth of Pennsylvania ("the Secretary") to reconsider the certification of the machines.
 (See Exhibit A, Reexamination Request Petition ("Petition").)
 However, the Secretary gave little weight to their concerns and dismissed the petition in a largely perfunctory manner.
-(See Exhibit B, Report Concerning the Reexamination Results of Election Systems and Software ExpressVote XL, issued by Secretary Boockvar on September 3, 2019.) - 3.
-Meanwhile, three Pennsylvania counties-Philadelphia County, Northampton County, and Cumberland County-relied on the Secretary's certification and spent millions of dollars buying these new machines, which had never before been used or tested in an actual election in Pennsylvania.
+(See Exhibit B, Report Concerning the Reexamination Results of Election Systems and Software ExpressVote XL, issued by Secretary Boockvar on September 3, 2019.)

+3. Meanwhile, three Pennsylvania counties-Philadelphia County, Northampton County, and Cumberland County-relied on the Secretary's certification and spent millions of dollars buying these new machines, which had never before been used or tested in an actual election in Pennsylvania.

-- 4. Many of the concerns the Petitioners raised came to fruition when the machines were debuted in Philadelphia and Northampton in the November 5, 2019 general election.
-The ExpressVote XL machine incorrectly tabulated votes in numerous contests, and voters reported many problems using the touchscreens and difficulty reading the machine-printed ballots to confirm they were correct. - 5.
-Petitioners here (collectively "the Plaintiffs")1 are two non-profit groups the National Election Defense Coalition ("NEDC") and Citizens for Better Elections ("CBE") and individual members of the Pennsylvania electorate ("the Individual Plaintiffs").
-NEDC and CBE include voting members of the Pennsylvania electorate within their organizations.
-Their core missions include helping members of the electorate exercise their right to vote in free and fair elections, and working to ensure that elections be conducted on systems that are secure, accessible, transparent, and auditable. - 6.
-Plaintiffs challenge the Secretary's certification, without adequate testing, of the ExpressVote XL electronic voting machine for use in Pennsylvania elections.
-The certification is in clear violation of the Pennsylvania Election Code's substantive requirements for approving electronic voting machines, and impairs the rights of Pennsylvania citizens under the Pennsylvania Constitution to free and equal elections, the free exercise of the right of suffrage, secrecy in voting, and equal protection under the law.
+4. Many of the concerns the Petitioners raised came to fruition when the machines were debuted in Philadelphia and Northampton in the November 5, 2019 general election.
+The ExpressVote XL machine incorrectly tabulated votes in numerous contests, and voters reported many problems using the touchscreens and difficulty reading the machine-printed ballots to confirm they were correct.

+5. Petitioners here (collectively "the Plaintiffs") are two non-profit groups - the National Election Defense Coalition ("NEDC") and Citizens for Better Elections ("CBE") - and individual members of the Pennsylvania electorate ("the Individual Plaintiffs").
+NEDC and CBE include voting members of the Pennsylvania electorate within their organizations, including members located within Philadelphia and Northampton Counties.
+Their core missions include helping members of the electorate exercise their right to vote in free and fair elections, and working to ensure that elections be conducted on systems that are secure, accessible, transparent, and auditable.

+6. Plaintiffs challenge the Secretary's certification of the ExpressVote XL electronic voting machine for use in Pennsylvania elections.
+The certification is in clear violation of the Pennsylvania Election Code's substantive requirements for electronic voting machines, ballots, and conduct of elections; and impairs the rights of Pennsylvania citizens under the Pennsylvania Constitution to free and equal elections, the free exercise of the right of suffrage, secrecy in voting, and equal protection under the law.

-1 In order to distinguish between the Petitioners who petitioned the Secretary in July 2019 and the parties bringing this Petition for Review Addressed to the Court's Original Jurisdiction, the latter are referred to herein as "Plaintiffs."
+&lt;sup>1 In order to distinguish between the Petitioners who petitioned the Secretary in July 2019 for reexamination of the ExpressVote XL and the parties bringing this Petition for Review Addressed to the Court's Original Jurisdiction, the latter are referred to herein as "Plaintiffs."

-- 7. The Secretary certified the machines2 even though they violate the Pennsylvania Election Code and do not, and will not, reliably and consistently record, tally, and secure the votes of Pennsylvania's citizens.
-Plaintiffs seek to compel the Secretary to comply with the requirements of the Pennsylvania Election Code and the Pennsylvania Constitution in order to protect the right to vote and the integrity of the election process. - 8.
-The ExpressVote XL voting machines certified by the Secretary violate the Pennsylvania Election Code in multiple ways: (a) they lack adequate security and reliability measures to ensure that each vote cast is properly recorded and counted; (b) they do not allow for a voter's choices to be kept private; (c) they fail to offer equal access to all registered voters, particularly those with physical or cognitive disabilities, and (d) they use ballot cards that do not even remotely comply with the detailed requirements specified by the General Assembly in the Election Code. - 9.
-Plaintiffs assert the following causes of action:
+7. The Secretary certified the machines even though they violate the Pennsylvania Election Code and do not, and will not, reliably and consistently record, tally, and secure the votes of Pennsylvania's citizens.

+8. The ExpressVote XL voting machines certified by the Secretary violate the Pennsylvania Election Code in multiple ways: (a) they lack adequate security and reliability measures to ensure that each vote cast is properly recorded and counted; (b) they do not allow for a voter's choices to be kept private; and (c) they use ballot cards that do not even remotely comply with the detailed requirements specified by the General Assembly in the Election Code.

+9. Plaintiffs assert the following causes of action: